Work Burnout: How it can Impact Your Employees and How to Avoid it

 The feeling of being micromanaged may lead to employees feeling like they have a lack of control over their own work and promote a dysfunctional relationship between an employee and their manager or senior managers.
 It’s important that managers put trust in their employees whilst also making themselves available for support, ensuring the employee feels comfortable talking to them about any issues.

 Check out some of the signs, causes and solutions to Micromanagement in the Workplace.

 If an employee continues to struggle with burnout it may lead to them leaving the company in search of better working conditions.
+This can be detrimental to your company, as according to Gallup, "The cost of replacing an individual employee can range from one-half to two times the employee's annual salary".
 For further strategies on how to retain employees, read this article.

 3 Ways to Tackle Employee Burnout